Shrishti2905/-demo/README.md

 # -demo
-it is my first GIT repository
+This is my first GIT repository